Agam Regency: Climate

 Temperature consists of two kinds, low-lying areas with a minimum temperature of 25 °C and 33 °C maximum (in Lubuk Basung), whereas in the high areas of minimum 20 °C and maximum 29 °C (in Tilatang Kamang).
 Average humidity is 88%, wind speed between 4–20 km/hour and the average sun shines 58%.

 Administrative districts

-Agam Regency is divided into sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+Agam Regency is divided into sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages (nagari) in each district, and its post code.